joserafael0160/joserafael0160/README.md

 # <img src="assets/Others/JS-character.png" align="center" alt="José Rafael Character" height="50"> <span style="color: #eeee">Hi there 👋🏻, I'm José Rafael</span>

-I'm a **Web developer** 💻 with a strong background in **competitive programming** 🏆.
+I'm **Web developer** 💻 with a strong background in **competitive programming** 🏆.
 I have honed my skills through countless hours of coding and problem-solving, which has prepared me for a wide range of challenges in the tech world.

 Currently, I'm pursuing a ***Computer Science*** degree at @matcom 📚.
 My academic journey is expanding my knowledge and providing a deeper understanding of the theoretical foundations of computing, while also giving me the opportunity to apply these concepts in practical projects.